CS-3311-JDE-3346/vocoder-webapp/README.md

 - Users can now upload a custom carrier signal
 - Users can record their own modulator signal directly on the website
 - Users can sign in and sign out
+- Users can apply filters to carrier and modulator signal.

 ### Bug Fixes
 - None yet